swayli94/cst-modeling3d/docs/source/example/airfoil.rst

 :download:`airfoil.py <../../../example/airfoil-basic/airfoil.py>`

 Sometimes, you may need to build a 3D airfoil from the 2D airfoil data.
-Then, you need the :class:`cst_modeling.basic.BasicSection` and :class:`cst_modeling.basic.BasicSurface` classes.
+Then, you need the :class:`BasicSection <cst_modeling.basic.BasicSection>`
+and :class:`BasicSurface <cst_modeling.surface2.BasicSurface>` (or an old version :class:`BasicSurface <cst_modeling.basic.BasicSurface>`) classes.
 You can specify how the surface is output, such as whether the upper and lower surfaces are output separately or together, or whether combine the span-wise sections into one piece.
 Please refer to the function document for details.

 .. code-block:: python